paulalbert1/ReCiter-CloudFormation/README.md

+**This repository has been archived in lieu of [ReCiter CDK (Cloud Develpment Kit)](https://github.com/wcmc-its/ReCiter-CDK).** ReCiter CDK is better organized and more cost effective with a shared load balancer.
+Also, it has ReCiterDB and a cron job to populate it.

 # ReCiter-CloudFormation

 [ReCiter](https://github.com/wcmc-its/reciter/) is a highly accurate system for guessing which publications in PubMed a given person has authored.
 ReCiter includes a Java application, a DynamoDB-hosted database, and a set of RESTful microservices which collectively allow institutions to maintain accurate and up-to-date author publication lists for thousands of people.
 This software is optimized for disambiguating authorship in PubMed and, optionally, Scopus.